 Since becoming the head baseball coach at Philadelphia University in June 2010, Pat Horvath has turned a five-win program into a perennial contender for the Central Atlantic Collegiate Conference (CACC) Tournament.

 Philadelphia took major steps in the right direction in 2013.
-The Rams went 19-28-1—an improvement of eight wins from the 2012 season—qualified for the Central Atlantic Collegiate Conference (CACC) Tournament for the first time since 2008, and won the Bill Giles Invitational Tournament for the first time in 11 seasons.
+The Rams went 19-28-1, qualified for the Central Atlantic Collegiate Conference (CACC) Tournament for the first time since 2008, and won the Bill Giles Invitational Tournament for the first time in 11 seasons with an 11-6 victory over Wilmington at Citizens Bank Park.

 The 2012 season saw the Rams post an 11-33 overall record, a six-win improvement from Horvath’s first season with the team.
 Center fielder Rick Reigner was tabbed All-CACC honorable mention and the team earned the conference’s Team Sportsmanship Award.